HB Ice Cream: Advertising

 In 2016 the brand celebrated its 90th birthday, and all television adverts since 1961 for HB returned to television screens.
 During the late 1970s and early 1980s popular phrases included "Two Letters Spell Ireland's Favourite Ice Cream", "Still The Favourite" during the mid-1980s while some adverts were used for Wall's in England, Miko in France, Ola in Netherlands and other sister brands throughout the world since 1970s.
 During the mid 1990s there were Cool Bits lolly pop like a sweet.
 On 26 April 2017 many of the adverts from the 1960s and 1970s were made available to the Irish Film Archive and can be watched online.

 Future

 In 2026 the company will be 100 years old.
-Together with sister brands such as Wall's (their UK counterpart), they plan to host a display from their company archive to celebrate this centenary.
+Together with sister brands such as Wall's (their UK counterpart), Miko in France, Ola in the Netherlands they plan to host a display from their company archive to celebrate this centenary.
+All old adverts for HB will be restored to celebrate.